If you are called for a videoconference hearing, take note of the following in order to ensure the orderly progress of the hearing.

-Please inform the court of an application for a postponement as soon as you learn the details justifying your application; you must also submit the consent of the opposing party.
+Please inform the tribunal of an application for a postponement as soon as you learn the details justifying your application; you must also submit the consent of the opposing party.
 This will make it possible for other litigants to avail themselves of the time slot that was reserved for hearing your case.
-Should you fail to do so, the court will rule on the application for postponement at the hearing.
+Should you fail to do so, the tribunal will rule on the application for postponement at the hearing.

 Application for a videoconference

 The application for a videoconference must be submitted to the tribunal as soon as you learn the details justifying such an application.